 - Each row of the report represents a block of uninterrupted on-call time for a single user at the same escalation level, referred to as a segment.
 As shifts can span days, weeks, or even longer, splitting shifts into segments allows supervisors to calculate on-call pay without waiting for the entire shift to end.
 Even a shift that only lasts a few hours can have multiple segments because of shift rotation or temporary absences.

 - The report automatically excludes 24x7 shifts with no escalations.
-These shifts are considered broadcast groups and do not contain shift segments.

 - If someone modified an escalation delay during the time period the report covers, it affects shift segments for the current and following shift members.

 - The information in the report is based on your permission level, and is restricted to only those users you have permission to access (such as the users you supervise).

 - The data in the exported report is based on the permissions of the roles you're assigned in xMatters.
 If your role does not have permission to view a custom field, the information is redacted and replaced with "<Restricted>".

 - Depending on when they were removed, deleted shifts may still appear in the Historical On Call report.